merlot-education/gxfscatalog-library/README.md

 ## Description
 This Java-Spring based library intends to simplify interaction with the [federated catalogue](https://gitlab.eclipse.org/eclipse/xfsc/cat/fc-service) (currently supported in version 1.0.1).
-In particular it provides the following features:
+In particular, it provides the following features:
 - **Abstracted communication** with the catalogue API using simple Spring Services
 - **Automated login and token refresh** of the provided user interacting with the catalogue
 - **Easy self-description creation** using the ready-made models for the basic Gaia-X Trust Framework credential shapes (based on [v22.10](https://gitlab.com/gaia-x/technical-committee/service-characteristics/-/tree/v22.10))